W Wailes Wailes and Strang

 J Wells-Thorpe Wells-Thorpe and Partners

-John Arthur Wells-Thorpe (b1928) was born in Brighton, trained as an architect at Brighton Polytechnic and has spent his professional life in the city.
+John Arthur Wells-Thorpe (1928-2019) was born in Brighton, trained as an architect at Brighton Polytechnic and spent his professional life in the city.
 He designed a number of churches in Sussex, as well as the new civic centre in Hove.
-In more recent years he was much involved in the design of hospitals and their running, though he designed a hall for a Roman Catholic church in Horsham as recently as 1994.
-The practice was renamed in about 1972, having previously been Gotch and Partners, and by 1985 was known as Wells-Thorpe and Suppel.
-The firm has designed office buildings as far away as Bristol and has also worked in Asia and Africa; Wells-Thorpe became President of the Commonwealth Association of Architects.
+He was elected to the RIBA in 1954 and worked in Brighton for Gotch and Partners, which in 1971 was renamed Wells-Thorpe and Partners after Gotch retired; by 1985 it was known as Wells-Thorpe and Suppel.
+Wells-Thorpe retired officially in 1991, though he designed a hall for a Roman Catholic church in Horsham as late as 1994.
+During Wells-Thorpe’s time the practice designed quite a few churches, but was also responsible for other building types such as office buildings as far away as Bristol.
+In retirement Wells-Thorpe became chairman of the NHS South Downs Health Trust.
+The practice was involved in projects in Asia and Africa and Wells-Thorpe became President of the Commonwealth Association of Architects.
+In addition he was a member of the RIBA Council and became a vice-president.

 Lit: BAL Biog file